Lauren2544/Logi/README.md

-# Logi
+# Logi #

-A chrome extension that quickly calculates exponentials of base 2 and logarithms of base 2
+Welcome to **Logi**, a chrome extension that quickly calculates exponentials of base 2 and logarithms of base 2.